Co Director Emerita, Senior Advisor

-I have been educated by my grandmother, my auntie, and western academia, and carry a doctorate in psychology and the medicine of my people.
-I received my BA in Sociology and Psychology from the University of Texas, MA in Clinical Counseling from Sonoma State University, and Doctorate of Clinical Psychology from La Sierra University in California.
-I am also a graduate of the Healing the Heart of Diversity Workshop with the Fetzer Institute.
+I have been educated by my grandmother, mother, auntie, and western academia, and carry a doctorate in psychology and the medicine of my people.
 I speak two languages and English is not my first language.
-As a professor, I continue to seek out ways that I can be effective in the classroom and be a change agent for both students and the institution.
+As a professor, I continue to seek out ways that I can be effective in the classroom and be a change agent for both students, institution, and indigenous community.

 My greatest joy, blessing, and learning opportunity has been the parenting of my beloved daughter.
-Since the passing of my grandmother, she has become my greatest teacher.
+Since the passing of my grandmother and mother, she has become my greatest teacher.

 The following year Peggy invited me again to the New Leaders’ Week in Colorado where I met Emily Style, co-director of what now had been named the National SEED Project, and my life journey with SEED had begun.
 From 1987 to 1997 I was a consultant to National, Minnesota, and New Jersey SEED New Leaders’ Weeks and in 1998 Peggy and Emily invited me to co-manage the National SEED Project, which I gladly accepted.
 I remained in that role until 2002, when I joined Peggy and Emily as the first woman of color co-director of SEED.
-I am blessed to continue in that role today with Emily and Emmy Howe.
+After Peggy stepped aside to lead the Kellogg expansion in 2011, I continued as co-director with Emily and Emmy Howe until 2016.

 As a tenured professor of psychology at Santa Rosa Junior College (SRJC), I was able to ‘seed’ our college in 1995 with two faculty members attending the national SEED New Leaders’ Week.
 That was the beginning of SRJC SEED.
-Over the next several years, 11 faculty were trained at the national New Leaders’ Weeks, ultimately ‘seeding’ over 200 faculty members at our college.
+Over the next several years, 12 faculty have been trained at the national New Leaders’ Weeks, ultimately ‘seeding’ over 300 faculty members at our college.
 In April 1999 I organized the first California SEED Summit hosted by SRJC SEED Leaders and held at Santa Rosa Junior College.

 SEED has informed how I am in the classroom as a professor, an administrator, an activist, a mother, auntie, and friend.
-It has helped to frame my understanding of diversity and multi-cultural issues, in particular, for people of color and other groups in a minority status.
-SEED helped me to "find my voice" in the western world, validated my cultural experience, and created life friendships.
+It has helped to frame my understanding of diversity and multi-cultural issues, in particular, for people of color and other marginalized groups.
+SEED helped me to "find my voice" in the western world, validated my cultural lived experience, and created life friendships.
 SEED empowered me within my community to help others to do the same, by becoming "change agents" through sharing their own stories.
 Most importantly, SEED has given me a way to define who I am as a woman of color in a world of dominance, and the tools needed to navigate oppression and discrimination on a daily basis.
-As a kid off the rez, SEED has given me a way to better walk in two worlds, the western world and indigenous world, while maintaining my cultural identity and integrity.
+As an indigenous woman, SEED has given me a way to better walk in two worlds, the western world and indigenous world, while maintaining my cultural identity and integrity.